-- Maintained 100% of annual occupancy rate. - Collected 92% of rent billed to tenants. - Abated 100% of emergency work orders within 24 hours. - Maintained an average score of 90 or higher on annual physical inspection conducted by HUD-REAC.
+- Collected 92% of rent billed to tenants. - Abated 100% of emergency work orders within 24 hours. - Maintained an average score of 90 or higher on annual physical inspection conducted by HUD-REAC.
 Participated in National Standards for the Physical Inspection of Real Estate (NSPIRE) demonstration for all Asset Management Projects (AMPS). - Completed 100% of annual unit and building inspections. - Completed 100% of annual re-examinations for assisted families.

-- Maintain 100% of annual occupancy rate. - Collect 98% of rent billed to tenants. - Abate 100% of emergency work orders within 24 hours. - Maintain an average score of 90 or higher on annual physical inspection conducted by HUD-REAC.
-Participate in National Standards for the Physical Inspection of Real Estate (NSPIRE) demonstration for all Asset Management Projects (AMPS). - Complete 100% of annual unit and building inspections. - Complete 100% of annual re-examinations for assisted families.
+- Collect 98% of rent billed to tenants. - Abate 100% of emergency work orders within 24 hours. - Participate in National Standards for the Physical Inspection of Real Estate (NSPIRE) demonstration for all Asset Management Projects (AMPS). - Complete 100% of annual unit and building inspections. - Complete 100% of annual re-examinations for assisted families.